bookofproofs/bookofproofs.github.io/_sources/history/19th-century/montessus.md

 * The first part of his thesis was published in the Rendiconti del Circolo Mathematico di Palermo in 1905.
 * In 1906, the subject proposed for the Grand Prix of the Paris Academy of 1906 was on the convergence of algebraic continued fractions.
 * Moreover, Montessus de Ballore's theorem was soon cited by mathematicians such as Edward van Vleck, Niels Norlund, Oskar Perron and Edwin Wilson.
-* Robert de Montessus married Suzanne Montaudon (1884-1983) on the 29 March 1906.
 * In 1908, Robert de Montessus wrote a book on probability theory entitled Leçons élémentaires sur le Calcul des Probabilités Ⓣ(Basic rules of probability theory).
 * De Montessus continued to publish works on continued fractions up to 1909.
 * In 1917, Robert de Montessus joined the editorial team of the Journal de Mathématiques Pures et Appliquée headed by Camille Jordan.